mjon/WildCounts/_count/methods/concepts--pacing-the-uncountables.md

 ---

 Sometimes it all gets too much.
 I don't mean this in a hectic modern life way (some days it might be easier living in a pinball machine).
-I mean counting abundant and widespread wild species, or species that occur occassionally in dense and tangled patches.
+I mean counting abundant and widespread wild species, or species that occur occasionally in dense and tangled patches.
 For example, say that I've predetermined that I'll count all the big (&ge; 6 cm diameter) mushrooms I see along a walk.
 That's something I've been doing for several years.
 Then, I reach a big patch of hundreds of mushrooms of one species.

 I don't have time to stop and count hundreds of mushrooms!
 I'm going on a walk.
 Still, I've pre-determined that I'll count all of that species, so I have to count them.
 What can a dedicated counter of the wild do?